pawp81/Advanced-Hunting-API/README.md

 You need to register Azure AD app to use the Advanced Hunting API.
 API Permissions required for the app are described in this [article.](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/run-advanced-query-api)

-Update script appID, app_secret and tenantId variable according to your Azure AD configuration
+In the script update $appID, $app_secret and $tenantId variables according to your Azure AD configuration.